sunyolo/CGMega.github.io/test_long/folder1-Installation/README.md

 ## System Requirements

 Operating system: Linux or are highly recommended.
-CGMega was developed and tested in Linux.
+CGMega was developed and tested on Linux.
 Windows Subsystem for Linux (WSL) is not recommended.

 Memory: 16 G byte or more?Memory usage also depends on the size of your Hi-C and PPI dataset.